publishpress/PublishPress-Permissions/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-With PublishPress Permissions you can enable or deny access to posts, pages, categories, tags and more.
-You can apply these permissions for user roles, individual users, and even custom groups.
+Enable or deny access to posts, pages, categories, tags and more.
+You can apply these permissions for roles, individual users, and even custom groups.

 == Description ==